Al-Zaytuna Mosque: General layout

-The al-Zaytuna Mosque followed the design and architecture of previous mosques, particularly the Mosque of Uqba in Kairouan that was built in its current form a few decades earlier.
+The al-Zaytuna Mosque covers an area of 5000 m2 and has nine entrances.
+It follows the design and architecture of previous mosques, particularly the Mosque of Uqba in Kairouan that was built in its current form a few decades earlier.
 The layout of the building and its interior is irregular, with many of its lines not quite parallel or perpendicular, but this is not perceptible to a visitor.
 The building consists primarily of a trapezoidal courtyard (sahn) and a hypostyle prayer hall.
 The main difference between this mosque and the Kairouan mosque is the position of the minaret, which in this case was added at a much later period.

 The mosque is closely integrated into the urban fabric and most of the building's exterior is concealed by other neighbouring structures.
 Only on the eastern side of the mosque is an external façade, fronted by an arcaded loggia from 1637.
 The adjoining rooms and structures around the rest of the mosque's perimeter include shops, libraries, and maqsuras (areas reserved for specific individuals or groups during prayer).